 Introduces the core security principles, confidentiality, integrity, and availability.
-Examines the different security layers, authentication, authorization, and accounting.
+The topics covered include different security layers, authentication, authorization, and accounting.
 Students will learn how to harden networks, servers and clients using policies, hardware and software.

-Prepares the learner for the Microsoft Technology Associate 98-367 Security Fundamentals Certification Examination.
-PREREQUISITE: IT 122
+PREREQUISITE: IT 101 and 112